 Income Taxes

-The Company had no income tax expense due to operating losses incurred for the years ended December 31, 2024 and 2023.
+The Company had no income tax expense due to operating losses incurred for the years ended December 31, 2025 and 2024.
+During the years ended December 31, 2025 and 2024, the Company did not make any material payments of U.S federal, state, or local income taxes.

 A reconciliation of the income tax expense computed using the federal statutory income tax rate to the Company’s effective income tax rate is as follows: